 Urban Biofilter.
 Urban Bioﬁlter designs, implements, and advocates for the integration of biological systems into our existing urban infrastructure.

 Urban Bioﬁlter is a research and design organization based in Oakland, CA and is a project of Earth Island Institute, a 501(c)3 nonproﬁt.
 As a collaborative team of ecological engineers, designers and community organizers, Urban Biofilter creates environmental systems appropriate to each site and community.
 We foster community participation by translating the technical language and bureaucratic processes used by government.

 Big but beautiful.
 Ownworld.
 Bausatz für das autarke Heim.
+Energy and water systems.
+Made in Italy.
+A-frame homes.
 Sustainable Communities.
 Masdar City.
 Low-impact development (UK) Low impact development (LID) has been defined as "development which through its low negative environmental impact either enhances or does not significantly diminish environmental quality".
 The interplay between would-be developers and the UK planning authorities since the 1980s has led to a diversity of unique, locally adapted developments, often making use of natural, local and reclaimed materials in delivering highly affordable, low or zero carbon housing.

+YouTube.
 2000-Watt-Gesellschaft Wie wir leben werden.
-Design For a Better World!
 Welcome - Rural Studio.
 Sozial - ökologisch - bezahlbar.
 Alejandro Aravena, Winner of This Year’s Pritzker Prize, Is Giving Away His Designs.
 This January, Alejandro Aravena received architecture’s highest honor.

 Our Permaculture Life: Our affordable debt-free eco-house.
 We designed and built our house and have no mortgage.